vmm20/windows-tweaks/README.md

 - `HKEY_USERS`
 - `HKEY_CURRENT_CONFIG`

-In each hive lives a collection of keys and subkeys, along with values.
+Each hive contains a collection of keys and subkeys, along with values.
 Each value has a name and corresponding data.
 Several types of values are available, including strings (`REG_SZ`), integers (`REG_DWORD` and `REG_QWORD`), and others.

 It might be helpful to draw some parallels between the registry and the regular Windows filesystem.
 - Hives are similar to drives; each of them contains a root directory and a tree of data.